El Paso Scottish Rite

 1/7

-The Pan American Union Building and Herbert Greene’s gloss on it in El Paso, exhibit architecture of discreetly modulated forms, which reflect the functional plan and hierarchy of spaces within the buildings.
-The El Paso Temple is monumental without being grandiose.
+Both the Pan American Union Building and Greene’s adaptation in El Paso exemplify architecture characterized by discreetly modulated forms that reflect the functional layout and spatial hierarchy within.
+The El Paso Temple achieves a sense of monumentality without veering into grandiosity.

 Inside the El Paso Scottish Rite Temple